 - Fibrinous pleuritis – a form of pleural inflammation

 - Pulmonary embolism – a main artery to the lungs blockage

 Epidemiology of Empyema

-The rate of hospitalization in the patients with empyema grew by 70 % in recent years in the US, thus, 1.3 million people undergo inpatient treatment with this diagnosis that makes up to 40 % of all patients with bacterial pneumonia or anaerobic pneumonia, 60 % of that is referred to pneumococcal pathogens.
+The rate of hospitalization of patients with empyema grew by 70 % in recent years in the US, thus, 1.3 million people undergo inpatient treatment with this diagnosis that makes up to 40 % of all patients with bacterial pneumonia or anaerobic pneumonia, 60 % of that is referred to pneumococcal pathogens.
 Moreover, from 5 to 10 % of all patients admitted with pleural effusion require drainage of the exudate.
 Children are in the higher risk than adults regarding this complication of the lower respiratory tract infections; however, there is no gender and racial predisposition regarding empyema.

 Annually, pleural effusion in the form of empyema takes about 4,2 millions of lives worldwide due to the various factors, mainly the absence of an adequate medication and timely health provision.
-Pleural thickening effects incomparably more males than females (724 to 53 cases only).
+Pleural thickening affects incomparably more males than females (724 to 53 cases only).